We're Hiring - Join Our Team

 About Us

 We are a passionate group of psychologists dedicated to providing personalized, research-supported clinical services for children, adolescents, and families with a range of social, emotional, and behavioral challenges.
+Our care is organized into three core areas—CBT, dialectical behavior therapy (DBT), and neuropsychological testing—allowing us to tailor support to a wide range of needs.
 We also partner with schools and organizations to provide consultations, professional development workshops, and clinical services.
-As a young and quickly expanding practice, we are excited about cutting edge research and treatment options, as well as utilizing technology to make our work easier.
-We prioritize the health and happiness of our team members with a fun work environment, sound work-life balance, and great benefits.
+We are excited about cutting edge research and treatment options, as well as utilizing technology to make our work easier.
+We prioritize the health and happiness of our team members with sound work-life balance and a strong sense of community.

-Clinical responsibilities include providing CBT to youth and families with a range of presenting concerns, as well as collaborating with medical and school professionals as appropriate.
+Clinical responsibilities include providing CBT and other evidence-based treatments to children, adolescents, young adults, and their families, as well as collaborating with medical and school-based professionals, as appropriate.
 The breadth of cases can include individuals with anxiety, OCD, Tourette syndrome, trichotillomania, ADHD and disruptive behavior, autism spectrum disorders, social skills deficits, depression, feeding disorders, trauma, and school-based behavioral concerns.
-Specific cases are provided based on the candidate’s training goals and areas of passion.
-To provide a broad training experience, the candidate will also have the opportunity, if desired, to provide individual CBT with adults, conduct workshops for professionals and members of the community, and write clinically-relevant blog articles for publication on our website.
+Cases are assigned based on the candidate’s training goals and areas of passion.
+Cases are seen both in-person and virtual.
+The clinician will attend monthly “Think Tank” staff meetings to collaborate with colleagues and write 1-2 clinically-relevant blog articles published on our website yearly.
+There are also opportunities to provide workshops for professionals and members of the community, and to provide periodic school-based consultations.

 Start Date, Salary, and Benefits

-Start date is anticipated to be Summer or Fall 2024, though this is flexible for the right candidate.
+Start date is anticipated to be Fall of 2025, though this is flexible for the right candidate.
 The position includes competitive salary, participation in our 401K program with employer match, malpractice insurance, vacation when you want, flexible hours (we pretty much do a 4-day work week), admin support, minimal paperwork, and genuine support to maintain a healthy work-life balance.
-As your start date approaches, we’ll help to onboard you with ease and provide assistance with securing your permit (no easy task in NJ!).
-As you are here to grow, we assign cases and provide supervision tailored to your goals.
-We provide a professional development stipend to encourage our fellows to stay current with evidence-based practices so we can best help the clients we serve.
-This position can potentially be completed in-person, remote, or hybrid.
-There is opportunity to join our team on a permanent basis after completion of the post-doc, which has been the case for all previous fellows.
-Additionally, there are possible opportunities for leadership roles based on experience and/or growth within the organization.
+We also provide a professional development stipend to encourage our fellows to stay current with evidence-based practices so we can best help the clients we serve.
+We’ll help to onboard you to our team with ease and provide assistance with securing your permit (no easy task in NJ!).

 Want to learn more about us?
 Want to Apply?